Gayevo, Kursk Oblast

+History

+The locality came under the control of the Armed Forces of Ukraine in August 2024 following an incursion into Kursk Oblast by Ukrainian forces during the Russian invasion of Ukraine.

 Geography

 The village is located on the Reut River (a left tributary of the Zhelen in the basin of the Svapa), 98 km from the Russia–Ukraine border, 56 km north-west of Kursk, 10.5 km north-west of the district center – the town Fatezh, 10 km from the selsoviet center – Basovka.